fluxcd/website/content/en/flux/installation/configuration/vertical-scaling.md

 ## Node affinity and tolerations

-Pin the Flux controllers to specific nodes:
+Pin the Flux controller pods to specific nodes and allow the cluster autoscaler to evict them:

 ```yaml
 apiVersion: kustomize.config.k8s.io/v1beta1